BonJovi1/RTVS/README.md

 }

 ```
-### Acknowledgement
+### License and Acknowledgement

 We thank Tata Innovation Labs, Kolkata for funding our project.
+This work is licensed under the patent XYZ filed by Tata Innovation Labs and can be used only as per the terms and conditions.